mpluxery/Basic-CPP-age-checker/README.md

 # Valid Age Checker in C++

 ## Description
 This is a simple C++ program that prompts the user to enter their age and validates that the input is a numeric value between 1 and 99, with no extra characters.
-If the input does not meet these criteria, the program displays an error message (“Dude be real!”) and asks again until a valid age is entered.
+If the input does not meet these criteria, the program displays an error message and asks again until a valid age is entered.
 Once a valid number is provided, it outputs a confirmation message including the entered age.

 ## Installation and Build
 1. Make sure you have a C++ compiler installed (for example, g++).